deadlyvipers/dojo_rules/introduction.md

-Hello, my name is tri-adam
+Hello, my name is tri-adam and my favourite path is JavaScript